hunterdyar/UnityForSmartPeople/troubleshooting/InputSystem2019.md

 ![Control Scheme Devices](images/editControlScheme.png)

-### For VR Development, make sure you don't have a menu up.
-This one got me because the headset still passed position and tracking data to Unity, so I thought things were fine.
-The device was recognized, etc etc. Sadly, no. Button input being blocked because I had to set up the guardian, or whatever.

 ### Check what controllers are used in the action map
 There are some devices that, when we add them to an action, look correct.
 They aren't.

+## XR-Specific Troubleshooting

+### Make sure you don't have a menu up.
+This one got me because the headset still passed position and tracking data to Unity, so I thought things were fine.
+The device was recognized, etc etc. Sadly, no. Button input being blocked because I had to set up the guardian, or whatever.

+### Remove OVR Headset Emulator from OVRCamera Rig
+The OVR HEadset Emulator in the Oculus Integration uses the old headset system.
+Just removing the component is fine.